 Hold Harmless Clause

 It is equally important to look over the hold harmless clause, which limits liability on the property management company’s part.
-This clause protects the company against liability unless they exhibited negligence.
+This clause protects the company against liability unless it exhibited negligence.
 Keep in mind, though, that the property management company cannot be held liable if a third party has been negligent.

 You should see to it that this portion of the agreement consists of a reasonable care clause.
 This states that the company is not responsible for the negligence of a third party if they practiced “reasonable care” when hiring them.
 In other words, the company should make sure to vet any vendors or contractors they hire.

 It is unwise to enter a contract with a property management company you have never worked with before.
 This is because you have no way of determining firsthand whether or not they can deliver good results.
 Therefore, try to avoid signing an agreement with a long contract duration.

 What is the standard term for a management contract?
 Most management contracts last for a minimum of one year.
 This is usually not in your favor because it means you might find yourself stuck in a long-term business relationship with a bad company.
 If a company will not sign for less than a year, make sure the agreement gives you the option to end the contract early.

 A termination or cancellation clause is an essential part of every property management agreement.
 This clause should specify when either party can terminate the contract as well as why.
 The next section will cover more information on how you can end your contract with your management company or manager.